DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 ![Electrum 1](images/30_electrum_1.png)

-On the next step, let “Standard wallet” be selected (we are only interested in generating a key).
+On the next step, let “Standard wallet” be selected (we are only interested in generating a seed).
 Click Next:

 ![Electrum 2](images/30_electrum_2.png)